 Compulsory education in Mexico involves pre-primary, primary, lower secondary and (since February 2012) upper secondary programmes; and hence the State is responsible for providing access to education for the entire population at these levels.
 During the last decades, the country has made important efforts to expand the population's participation in education and increase enrolment rates.
 Today, access to primary education is universal in Mexico and the net enrolment rate to lower secondary education is higher than 80% (see Graph 7).
-However, the participation of the population in upper secondary education is still significantly low.
-The net enrolment rate in upper secondary education comprise only half (53%) of the population in that school-age and the participation does not even reach 30%.
+However, the participation of the population in upper secondary and tertiary education is still significantly low.
+The net enrolment rate in upper secondary education comprise only half (53%) of the population in that school-age and the participation of the population in tertiary education does not even reach 30%.